georgeerol/E2ESparkFlow/README.md

    - This command stops all the running containers and removes them and their networks.

-Certainly, let's format and improve the flow of the provided markdown:

----

-Thank you for providing the API link.
-To incorporate it into the markdown, I'll update the reference under the "Data Ingestion" section.
-Here's the revised markdown with the API link included:

----

-Let's update the markdown to include the new information about starting the Spark Streamer Service, adding more workers, and accessing the Spark UI:

----

 # Architecture Flow

 ## 1. Data Ingestion